 Our Las Vegas criminal defense attorneys have been very successful in getting theft charges lowered to less serious offenses or even dismissed so your criminal record stays clean.
 And if necessary, we are always prepared to fight for you at trial.

 Below is a list of links to all our Nevada theft offense information pages including larceny, shoplifting, burglary, robbery, auto-theft, and possession of stolen goods.
-Go to any one to learn the law, penalties, and how we can help your case.

 Las Vegas crime of petit larceny (NRS 205.240)